Close

 • How might we design a solution that allows students to easily compare the undergraduate degrees in the Department of Integrative Biology?

-• Unclear search terms—they don't know what to search for.
+• Unclear search terms.
+They don't know what to search for.

 • Difficulty synthesizing information from multiple sources.